tylim88/FirelordJSDoc/docs/highlights/set.md

 Unlike update, set treats `b.c` as field `b.c` not field `c` of `b`.

-If the code runs, this is what you see in the database:
+If the code runs, this is what you will see in the database:

 ```ts
 {